Skip to main content

 • Are there any resources available in the Shuford program to help me find an internship?

 • Yes.
 The Internship Manager is available to meet with students who would like assistance in finding a work-site.
 Alumni connections, campus resources, and company contacts are some of the resources the Internship Manager may provide, along with resume assistance, interview preparation, and general career advice.
+This How-To guide is a great starting point.

 • What if I study abroad?